conal/denotational-hardware/Examples/Add/Fin.lagda.md

 *   Add the first pair, yielding `(cᵢ + a , b)`.
 *   Add the result, yielding `(cᵢ + a) + b`.

-Using categorical operations, we can thus define `add𝔽⇉` directly via `⊹⇉` rather than via ingredients of `⊹⇉`:
+Using categorical operations, we can thus define `add𝔽⇉` directly via `⊹⇉` rather than defining the ingredients of `add𝔽⇉` via the ingredients of `⊹⇉`:

 ```agda
 add𝔽⇉ : ∀ {m n} → toℕ {2} ⊗ toℕ {m} ⊗ toℕ {n} ⇉ toℕ {m + n}